DaveFreem/DaveFreem.github.io/_posts/2018-10-03-Homes-I-Saw.md

  of place that I only know through a car's window.
 I argue that seeing these places through our car windows is just as distant as seeing them through a computerized street view.
 Through *Homes I Saw*, I am trying to question the ways that we associate physical presence with understanding and familiarity.

+*(heres a [link](https://docs.google.com/presentation/d/1J9TgBXzRLMSBFYhDjRdQaUh9-M_GziLuzc78eoQJLS8/edit?usp=sharing) to the slide presentation I gave in class.
+It includes images, which is a big plus)*